Majin-Kilane/Active-Directory/README.md

 11. In the AD DS configuration wizard, choose **Add a new forest** and enter a **domain name** (e.g., `mydomain.com`) and click **Next**.
    - Note: Using |.com| allows integration with email, VPNs, and remote access, as it can be routed
      through public DNS servers.
-   - It’s generally recommended to use a subdomain of a registered .com domain (e.g., ad.yourdomain.com) for Active Directory to avoid conflicts and allow more flexible access.
-This configuration can simplify DNS management and integrate smoothly with external services.
+   - It’s generally recommended to use a subdomain of a registered .com domain (e.g., ad.yourdomain.com) for Active Directory to avoid conflicts and enable more flexible access.
+This configuration can simplify DNS management, integrate smoothly with external services, and align with internet standards.

 ![11AddNewForest DomainName](https://github.com/user-attachments/assets/beaf343c-c532-4039-9963-a5285e7336d7)